-Contestants must be enrolled in a clothing, knitting, or crocheting project.
-Participants must enter a garment or article in construction to be in the Fashion Revue contest.
-This can be two separate garments made by the exhibitor or may use one garment for both Fashion Revue and construction judging, with the exception of Ready-Made Class.
-Judging criteria are outlined on the Fashion Revue Score Card (320-05), available at the county Extension office or on the State 4-H website.
+• Contestants must be enrolled in a clothing, knitting, or crocheting project.
+At least one piece of the garment in the ensemble must be constructed.
+Judging criteria are outlined on the Fashion Revue Evaluation Sheet (320-05), available at the County Extension Office, on the Umatilla County 4-H website, or the State 4-H website.
+A participant may enter one each in clothing, knitting, and crocheting.